elunna/hackem/hackem_changelog.md

 - Because of the extra random kick attack at master/grand master level, players will need to be mindful of wearing boots of some sort, as kicking a footrice/basilisk barefoot equals instant petrification.
 - Monks now receive extra intrinsics as they level up into the higher experience tiers (telepathy at 20, water walking at 23, stoning resistance at 25, disintegration resistance at 27, and sickness resistance at 30).
 - Reverted the starting spell of confuse monster; Monks can again start with the spell of sleep.
+- Monks get a 1AC bonus for being drunk (confused).

 #### Priest